romgrk/barbar.nvim/README.md

 let bufferline.letters =
   \ 'asdfjkl;ghnmxcvbziowerutyqpASDFJKLGHNMXCVBZIOWERUTYQP'

-" Sets the maximum padding width with which to surround each tab let bufferline.maximum_padding = 4

-" Sets the name of unsaved buffers let bufferline.no_name_title = v:null
+" Sets the name of unnamed buffers.
+By default format is "[Buffer X]" " where X is the buffer number.
+But only a static string is accepted here. let bufferline.no_name_title = v:null

 ```